cinaq/cinaq-website/content/blog/ios-reminder-to-calendar.md

 - Need more planning freedom?
 Open up macbook
 - Driving in the car?
 Access via Carplay

 The UX of Apple Reminders, Mail and Calendar app are not as feature rich as Readdle suite.
 But UX is pretty damn good.
-However there is one issue: Reminders and Calendar events are not connected in any way.
-It kinda makes sense but at the same it doesn't.
+However there is one issue:

+> Reminders and Calendar events are not connected in any way.

+It kinda makes sense but at the same time it doesn't.
 Because Reminders is essentially a few list of todo items.
 However a task can have a deadline.
 When the deadline is defined, why wouldn't Apple use this information and show it in Calendar app?

 ## Reminders2Calendar

 Few years ago [Apple acquired Workflow app](https://en.wikipedia.org/wiki/Shortcuts_(app)).
-It has been rebuild and rebranched to Shortcuts app now included in iOS.
+It has been rebuilt and rebranded to Shortcuts app which is now included in iOS.
 As an automation fanboy, by profession and privately, I started exploring the capabilities of the Shortcuts app.
-There are few shortcuts that automates my workflows at home and on the go.
+There are currently few shortcuts that automates my workflows at home and on the go.

 With my adventure going back to Apple-only ecosystem, I have identified the biggest blocker:

 > reminder tasks are not shown in my calendar.
+I want a single list, my agenda, to guide me through the day.

+To take ownership of my problem, I came with a solution.
+It uses shortcuts app to automate pushing relevant reminder tasks to calendar as events.
 The pseudo code looks like:

 ```